mankool0/GTFOHax/README.md

-# Note: This was tested on a fresh Win 10 x64 install using Visual Studio 2022 Community.
+# Note: This was tested on a fresh Win 10 x64 & Win 11 x64 install using Visual Studio 2022 Community.

 # Build Instructions